Bioreactor Scale-Up Calculator: Constant P/V, kLa & Tip Speed

 How to use: Step 1 enter your known small-scale vessel (geometry, RPM, impeller).
 Step 2 set the new target-scale vessel.
 Step 3 pick a scale-up criterion (constant P/V, tip speed, kLa, etc.).
 Step 4 read the scaled RPM and parameter trade-offs.
+Step 5 hit Run journey and watch the parameters you cannot hold drift as the vessel grows.
 New to the theory?
 See 5 scale-up criteria compared.

 1SOURCE